NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 </center>
 First, I've computed two functions - one including all the data since 1855 and the second just on the data since 1940 (an arbitrary demarcation for the inception of the modern definitions of the republicans and democrats).
 The upshot is that both predict house flips to the opposition party as a function of the presidential party, however it is more pronounced in the after 1940 data set.

-To help point out the features of this graph, I annotated the one bellow just to show what this method of analysis predicts in the current context.
+To help point out the features of this graph, I annotated the one below just to show what this method of analysis predicts in the current context.

 <center>
 <a align="center" href="/res/blog_5/close_up3.png">